choct155/TEL/PlanUpdate.md

-#Revision of Dissertation Plan

-The time has come to revise the scope of my inquiry.
-My expectations were quite high with my initial proposal draft, so my [refined plan](https://github.com/choct155/TELs/blob/master/auxprod/RefinedPlan_28FEB2013update.docx) sought to limit the scope of inquiry by focusing on hypotheses that drew from a common dataset.
-Having worked through some of the analysis has revealed, however, that even this "streamlined" version was still a bit ambitious.
-It featured three empricial sections, which is not unreasonable.
-However, the sections housed  14 hypotheses among them.
-The amount of analysis required apparently outstrips what is needed to demonstrate doctoral level proficiency, so what follows is a distillation of this plan.

 ##Analysis To Date

 At the current time, I have done much of the work required to demonstrate the impact of TELs on both the clustering of economic and fiscal behavior and the divergence between the expenditure profiles desired by jurisdictions and the actual expenditure composition they use.
 The final models need to be adjusted for both, but this will be revisited when all the pieces are completed to understand the best means of fitting them together.